playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

 This will trigger a re-render of `App` when we run `updateTitle`.
-This re-render will not display any new changes, since our `timeoutExpire` property is not used in the DOM, but may be computationally expensive depending on the size of your `App` component.
+This re-render will not display any new changes since our `timeoutExpire` property is not used in the DOM but may be computationally expensive depending on the size of your `App` component.

 Luckily for us, each framework has the ability to sidestep a render while persisting a value in a component's state.